grafoojs/grafoo/packages/core/readme.md

 ### `ClientInstance.flush`

 The `flush` method dumps all of the data inside the cache in it's raw state, producing a snapshot.
-It is to be used in mainly on the server producing a initial state that can be passed as an option to `createClient` on client side.
+It is to be used in mainly on the server producing, a initial state that can be passed as an option to `createClient` on client side.

 #### Example